stefan-niculae/school-projects/README.md

 #### Triangulation

-Checks wether a given point is inside (or on an edge)  a shape via triangulation.
-[Java]
+[Java] Checks wether a given point is inside (or on an edge) of a shape via triangulation.

 ![UI](3 Triangulation/screenshot.png)